Residential Bridging Loans

 Exit Strategy: Lenders will require a clear plan for repaying the loan, typically through the sale of the existing property or refinancing.

-Property Valuation: The property being purchased and any additional collateral offered will be evaluated by the lender.
+Property Valuation: The property being purchased or offered as security, and any additional collateral offered, will be evaluated by the lender.
+This is typically completed by a surveyor of the lender's choosing, or a desktop valuation.

 Property Chain Breaks